 Including this report in a pre-purchase matter is a vital step for accurately valuing a property, with its history fully detailed for your client.
 It is an optional report but is one which can have a considerable impact during negotiations.

-All these Searches, Certificates and services are available at competitive prices through the triSearch platform.
+All due-diligence report searches, certificates and services are available at competitive prices through the triSearch platform.
 You can book in an obligation-free demonstration at any time to see how easy the platform is or click here to start searching.

 You can also Contact Us via the website for any questions.